omundy/learn-javascript/javascript-1/1-2-control-flow/control-flow.md

 Students who complete this module will be able to:

-- Demonstrate how to
+- Demonstrate how to use arithmetic and assignment operators.
-- Explain
+- Explain how conditional statements can control the flow of a program
-- Use Javascript to
+- Use Javascript to create a simple gradebook using conditional statements
-- List

 </details>